-During summer 2015, the "Clinical Enhancement Session" was opened to students who did not require clinical remediation.
+During summer 2015, the "Clinical Enhancement Session" was opened to students who did not require clinical remediation, but would like to enhance their clinical skills.
 A group of five students was placed in the clinical area for a three week, six day experience with intense clinical mentoring.
+Students who have participated commented that the experience enhanced their clinical skills.
 There are future plans to continue this program during semester breaks and collect data to track and evaluate these students.